saidimt/simple_shell/README.md

 0x16.
 C - Simple Shell

- Project to be done in teams of 2 people (your team: SAIDI SAIDI, Mudiaga Akpokwaye
+Project to be done in teams of 2 people (your team: SAIDI SAIDI, AKPOKWAYE MUDIAGA

 List of allowed functions and system calls